AzizAbusaleh/Large_Library_Clustering/README.md

 # Molecular Clustering with FAISS Multi-GPU Implementation

 ## Overview
 This code contains a high-performance implementation for clustering a large library ~ 10 million molecules based on molecular fingerprints.
-The implementation leverages FAISS (Facebook AI Similarity Search) distributed across multiple GPUs (I used 4 * V100 on DRAC clusters) to enable efficient similarity searching and clustering of molecular structures.
+This code leverages FAISS (Facebook AI Similarity Search, for more info about FAISS (https://ai.meta.com/tools/faiss/) distributed across multiple GPUs (I used 4 * V100 on DRAC clusters) to enable efficient similarity searching and clustering of molecular structures.

 ## Requirements
 - FAISS library